Kevin Grady

-Kevin Lee Grady, Jr. (born June 24, 1986) is an American former football running back.
+Kevin Lee Grady, Jr. (born June 24, 1986) is an American former football player.
 He completed his athletic eligibility for the Michigan Wolverines football team during the 2009 NCAA Division I FBS football season.
 He began his Michigan career as a tailback, but was converted to fullback.
 He has also played for the Chicago Slaughter of the Indoor Football League.

 In high school, he led his team to consecutive Michigan High School Athletic Association Championships.
 Along the way, he established numerous Michigan High School Athletic Association career football rushing records while playing for East Grand Rapids High School, many of which still stand.
 He was also widely regarded as the best junior class high school football player in the nation during the 2003 high school football season.

-At the University of Michigan, he became the school's first athlete to graduate high school a semester early in order to participate in Spring football practice.
+At the University of Michigan, he became the school's first athlete to graduate high school a semester early in order to participate in spring football practice.
 He was Mike Hart's backup at tailback during his first two years at Michigan.
 He missed his third year due to injury and returned to play fullback during his final two years of eligibility.

 High school career

 Grady was born in Grand Rapids, Michigan.
 During high school, Grady was a four-year varsity starter at East Grand Rapids High School.
 There he earned many honors and achievements, including being named All-State and the title of EA Sports junior player of the year.
 He led East Grand Rapids to consecutive state Division 3 football championships.
 He was one of the top high school running backs in the nation in high school on par with Jonathan Stewart, Rashard Mendenhall, Marlon Lucky, Antone Smith and Jamaal Charles.
-He was a 5-star blue chip recruit ranked among the top 5 running backs in the nation according to both Scout.com and Rivals.com.
+He was a 5-star blue chip recruit ranked among the top five running backs in the nation according to both Scout.com and Rivals.com.
 He holds the following Michigan High School Athletic Association records: